 Office 365 Shared Mailbox Not Showing in Outlook – Issue Resolved

-• User is unable to see the shared mailbox in Outlook after you have moved the on-premises mailboxes to Office 365 and that time not connected to the shared mailbox that has been shared with you.
+- The user is unable to see the shared mailbox in Outlook after you have moved the on-premises mailboxes to Office 365, and that time it was not connected to the shared mailbox that has been shared with you.

-• This error also may occur if the access rights are allowed by the Administrator through the Dialog Access, which means only default folders like tasks, inbox, calendar, contacts, and notes, etc are shared.
-However, it does not imply that the user may involve the shared mailbox to his/her Outlook account.
+- This error also may occur if the access rights are allowed by the administrator through the Dialog Access, which means only default folders like tasks, inbox, calendar, contacts, and notes, etc. are shared.
+However, it does not imply that the user may involve the shared mailbox in his/her Outlook account.

 After the process gets completed, you can see the Shared mailbox in your Outlook account profile.